Western Ukraine - The McGowans

 What does it look like to live out and share the redemptive work of the gospel in your life?

-For the McGowan family, it means returning to Ukraine to continue sharing the work of Christ in their hearts, and implementing new, creative ways to wrap around vulnerable families during this time of war.
+For the McGowan family, it means returning to Ukraine to continue sharing the hope of Christ that they carry in their hearts, and implementing new, creative ways to wrap around vulnerable families during this continued time of war and deep cultural grief.

 History: